Alniarez/alniarez-web/about.md

   - Lists
   - Add style for the post preview in [/blog](https://alniarez.de/blog/)
   - Code block and inline code
-* Check [markdown](https://jekyllrb.com/docs/configuration/markdown/) condifuration and look for nice to have stuff
+* Check [markdown configuration](https://jekyllrb.com/docs/configuration/markdown/) and look for nice to have stuff